c0zarx00/c0zarx00/README.md

 - 👋 Hi, I’m @c0zarx00
 - 👀 I’m interested in security
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any group of security
 - 📫 How to reach me ...

 <!---